Praqma/kubernetes-ebook/chapter05.md

 # Chapter 5: Setup a etcd cluster

-In this chapter, we are setting up a three node etcd cluster.
+In this chapter we will setup up a three node etcd cluster.
 Kubernetes needs a data store and etcd works very well for that purpose.

 # Configure etcd nodes:

-The reason of having dedicated etcd nodes, as explained by Kelsey:
+The reason for having dedicated etcd nodes, as explained by Kelsey:

-All Kubernetes components are stateless which greatly simplifies managing a Kubernetes cluster.
-All state is stored in etcd, which is a database and must be treated special. etcd is being run on a dedicated set of machines for the following reasons:
+All Kubernetes components are stateless, greatly simplifying the management of a Kubernetes cluster.
+All states are stored in etcd, which is a database and must receive special treatment. etcd is being run on a dedicated set of machines for the following reasons:

 * The etcd lifecycle is not tied to Kubernetes.
 We should be able to upgrade etcd independently of Kubernetes.
 * Scaling out etcd is different than scaling out the Kubernetes Control Plane.
 * Prevent other applications from taking up resources (CPU, Memory, I/O) required by etcd.

-First, move the certificates in place.
+First, move the certificates into place.

 ```
 [root@etcd1 ~]# sudo mkdir -p /etc/etcd/